krcarriere/PSYCH/README.md

 # PSYCH

-This course - Psychological Statistics You Can Handle (PSYCH) - is meant to be paired with an Undergraduate Research Methods or Statistics course.
+This course - Psychological Statistics You Can Handle (PSYCH) - is meant to be paired with an Undergraduate Research Methods or Statistics course, with notes that could serve up to early career graduate students.
 It is meant to help teach students basic statistics using R in an interactive framework.
 We take open data and replicate the results (or discuss why sometimes we cannot replicate the results).
-Future directions of this course include a lesson on sum of squares and additional practice using the tidyverse and ggplot2 packages.
 Students interact with many packages throughout this course, with the main ones being the tidyverse (dplyr, tidyr, purrr, ggplot2), rstatix, and emmeans.

 This course does not cover Baysian Statistics.